AmbientServices/AmbientServices/README.md

 ### Settings

 BasicAmbientCache-EjectFrequency: the number of cache calls between cache ejections where at least one timed and one untimed entry is ejected from the cache.
 Default is 100.
-BasicAmbientCache-ItemCount: the number of items (timed and untimed combined) to cache.
+BasicAmbientCache-ItemCount: the maximum number of both timed and untimed items to allow in the cache before ejecting items.
 Default is 1000.

 ### Sample